 On completion of this course, the student will be able to:

-- Understand and eveluate the processes that have led to the habitable planet that we inhabit.
+- Students will be able to understand and eveluate the processes that have led to the habitable planet that we inhabit.

-- Assess the degree to which recent climate change is exceptional compared to previous times, the drivers of climate change over a range of timescales, and will understand the significance and reliability of future predictions based on climate model results.
+- Students will be able to assess the degree to which recent climate change is exceptional compared to previous times, the drivers of climate change over a range of timescales, and will understand the significance and reliability of future predictions based on climate model results.

-- Acquire a basic understanding of geochemistry and its application to the Earth system.
+- Students will acquire a basic understanding of geochemistry and its application to the Earth system.

 |Life on a Young Planet: The First Three Billion Years of Evolution on Earth, A.H.Knoll, Princeton University Press.|